ahuggel/SwissRailwayClock/docs/README.md

 - On watches with an AMOLED display, the background is always black and there are two independent brightness settings, replacing the contrast and dark mode options of MIP watches.
 Always-on (low-power) mode uses the darkest dimmer level and has no second hand[^1];
 - On recent watches, it is possible to detect touch screen presses (touch and hold).
 This is used for a little gimmick to change the hour and minute hands and draw just their outlines for a few seconds after a screen press, so any indicator that is covered by the hands becomes readable (supported from the Forerunner 255, 955, fēnix 7 and 8 series, Enduro 2 and 3 and all AMOLED watches).

 This program reflects the progress of my ongoing journey to master [Monkey C] and the Garmin [Connect IQ ecosystem] to create an analog watchface.
-I am making it available to share what I've learned, in the hope that others will find it useful to grasp the necessary concepts more quickly than I did, and to perhaps get some feedback on what could be done better and how.
+What started as a simple program has grown into a complete application, with various features and support for all newer Garmin watch models.
+I am sharing it with developers to show what I've learned, in the hope that it will help others grasp the necessary programming concepts more quickly than I did, and to perhaps get some feedback on what could be done better and how.
+This is an educational and non-commercial project and is not intended to compete with any licensed application of the original Swiss Railway Clock design, which belongs to the Swiss Federal Railways (SBB).
+Therefore, it is not published in the Garmin IQ store.

 [^1]: Newer AMOLED watches have burn-in protection requirements, which are easily and quite naturally addressed with the concept of a brightness setting.
 A few older AMOLED watches with more complex burn-in protection requirements are not supported.

 ### Settings

-This table details the available on-device settings and their options.
+Details of the available on-device settings and their options.
 The settings differ slightly between the three classes of supported devices.
 Use the [Compatible devices](#compatible-devices) table below to find out which architecture each device uses.

 | Name | Values* | Description | Architecture |
 | --- | --- | --- | ---|